yingzhang-data/Data-Analyst-Portfolio/README.md

 * Share what I’m learning
 * Apply data techniques to solve real world problems

-Feel free to explore my repositories and connect with me on [LinkedIn](insert-your-linkedin-url) or via email at [your-email@example.com].
+Feel free to explore my repositories and connect with me on [LinkedIn](https://www.linkedin.com/in/jasmine-ying-zhang/).
 I’m always open to feedback, collaboration, or new opportunities!

 ## Table of Contents